User Guide

 -

-would sort all currently displayed contacts by their name in alphabetical order.
+sort -c 1would sort all currently displayed contacts by their name in alphabetical order.

-4.2.9 Sorting displayed contacts permanently - psort
+4.2.9 Sorting displayed contacts permanently - psort [Wu Bangyi]

 You can use this command to sort all of Athena’s contacts permanently.